microsoft/service-fabric-yarp/README.md

 ## Replica endpoint selection

-A Service Fabric replica or instance can publish several endpoints (each with a **listener name**), but SFYarp currently forwards to only one per replica.
+A Service Fabric replica or instance can publish several endpoints (each with a **listener name**), but SFYarp forwards to only one per replica.
 Selection is controlled by the `Yarp.Backend.ServiceFabric.ListenerName` label:

 - If `ListenerName` is set, SFYarp picks the endpoint whose listener